mastering-jaz/mastering-jaz.github.io/pages/configuration-of-agent.md

 **Note: Those highlighted text explanations are not part of config file, their inclusions are just for providing information.**

+**Note for Windows: Most settings are same.
+Directory value will be Windows-style.**

 <p class="alert alert-info">Normally, you will need to set Server and Hostname.
 Rest works fine with default values. </p>